PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 1. Visit https://devnet-mint.powerloom.dev to begin the minting process.
 You will be prompted to connect your wallet that contains Sepolia ETH.

-2. Click mint to being the minting process after connecting your wallet.
+2. Click mint to begin the minting process after connecting your wallet.

 ![Mint Dashboard](/images/devnet_mint_dashboard.png)